Chelles Abbey: Later history

 For many years almost all the abbesses were the widows, daughters or sisters of emperors and kings, which over time affected monastic discipline adversely.
 Stephen of Senlis and Louis de Beaumont de la Forêt, Bishops of Paris, tried in vain to reform the abbey in 1134 and 1483, respectively.
 Not until 1499, under Bishop Jean-Simon de Champigny, was any success achieved in this regard, through a decree of the Parlement of Paris: from 1500 the abbesses were elected every three years, which included the possibility of re-election.
 However, as early as 1559 the king abolished the election and resumed the appointment of the abbesses himself.

 In 1790, during the French Revolution, the abbey was dissolved.
 In 1796 the abbey complex was sold as a national asset and destroyed.
-The remains of the abbey are today incorporated in the mairie or seat of local government of modern Chelles.
+The remains of the abbey are today incorporated in the Hôtel de Ville (town hall) of modern Chelles.